graste/Agavi-FAQ/README.md

 Changelog
 ---------

+* 1.0.3 (2012/05/09)
+  - modified the exception template question and answer a bit to be more verbose
 * 1.0.2 (2012/05/08)
-  - Fixed wrong closing XML tags in settings.xml example (Thanks to Michael Heid for the hint)
+  - fixed wrong closing XML tags in settings.xml example (Thanks to Michael Heid for the hint)
 * 1.0.1 (2012/02/13)
   - added section about how to use Propel ORM with Agavi (Thanks go to Romuald Kowalczyk and Veikko Mäkinen)
   - some small fixes